cognisant/Docs.DevelopmentProcess/README.md

 1Password is the password manager the team uses to securely store and share work-related passwords.

-You can use your private vault to manage passwords for your own work-related accounts.
+Team members use private vaults to manage passwords for their own work-related accounts.

-There is also company-specific vaults.
-These are used for managing shared credentials associated with a specific company, or a software system used by that company.
+There is also customer-specific vaults.
+These are used for managing shared credentials associated with a specific customer, or a software system used by that customer.

-If you need to use the credentials of a shared account, you should find them in the relevant vault.
+If a team member needs to use the credentials of a shared account, they can find them in the relevant vault.

 ### Planning Poker Cards